Mark Rappaport (creature effects artist)

 Mark Rappaport (born 1954) is an American special make-up effects artist.

-Working in film and theater, Rappaport and his company Creature Effects, Inc specialize in creating hyper-realistic make-up effects and animatronic animals, including the horse rode by Tom Cruise in The Last Samurai, and prosthetic makeup effects for 300 and I Am Legend.
+Working in film and theater, Rappaport and his company Creature Effects, Inc specialize in creating hyper-realistic make-up effects and animatronic animals, including the horse ridden by Tom Cruise in The Last Samurai, and prosthetic makeup effects for 300 and I Am Legend.

 Biography

 Rappaport was born in Yokohama, Japan.
 At the age of three, his family moved to the Napa Valley in northern California.
 He graduated from Justin-Siena High School in Napa and attended San Diego State University where he earned a Bachelor of Science Degree.
 Upon graduation, he returned to Northern California and worked in law enforcement before meeting and working with Bob Hartman, a San Francisco puppeteer and street performer.
 His work with Hartman sparked an interest in creating effects for the entertainment industry and he pursued employment at Industrial Light & Magic.
 At ILM he worked on feature film projects, including Innerspace and Star Trek IV: The Voyage Home.
 From ILM, Rappaport went to work with Chris Walas and created effects for films including The Fly II and Child's Play.